fzipp/canvas/README.md

 ### Keyboard and mouse events

-In order to handle keyboard and mouse events you have to specify which events the client should observe and send to the server by passing an event mask argument to the ListenAndServe function.
+In order to handle keyboard and mouse events you have to specify which events the client should observe and send to the server.
-This mask is a composition of the desired event types via the binary OR operator "|".
+This is done by passing an `EnableEvents` option to the `ListenAndServe` function.
 Mouse move events typically create more WebSocket communication than the others.
 So you may want to enable them only if you actually use them.

-The ctx.Events() channel receives the observed events, and a type switch determines the specific event type.
+The `ctx.Events()` channel receives the observed events, and a type switch determines the specific event type.
-A useful pattern is a "handle" method dedicated to event handling:
+A useful pattern is a `handle` method dedicated to event handling:

 ```
 package main